-Practice Question Paper
+Practice Paper 1

 Time: 3 Hrs Max.
-Marks: 90
+Marks: 90 Q1.

-Q1.
 How did the early Indian entrepreneurs source their capital?
 1 Q2.
 What was the theme of BankimchandraChatterjees's novel Anandamath?
 1 Q3.
 What does the term 'Current Fallow land 'mean?
 1 Q4.
 The Gangetic Dolphin belongs to which category of animal species?
 1 Q5.
 What is decentralization?
 1 Q6.
-Give any two examples to show that the caste system is still practiced in 1 India.
-Q7.
+Give any two examples to show that the caste system is still practiced in India.
+1 Q7.
 Name any two values you would associate with a democratic government.
 1 Q8.
-In which region of India will you find diversion channels called 'Guls' or 1 'Kuls'?
-Q9.
+In which region of India will you find diversion channels called 'Guls' or 'Kuls'?
+1 Q9.
 Which country has a better Human Development Index than India?
 1 Q10.
 The Advertising Industry comes under which sector of economic activity?
 1 Q11.
 Name the author of Saraswativijayam.
-Why was this novel different?
-What 3 important lesson does this novel try to relay to the reader?
+Why was this novel 3 different?
+What important lesson does this novel try to relay to the reader?
 Q12.
 Why did the weavers turn against the gomasthas?
 3 Q13.
 Write about two characteristic features of Alluvial soil.
-Name two regions 2+1/2+1/2 in India where they are commonly found. =3 Q14.
-How have the poor people suffered due to the depletion of forests in 3 India?
-Q15.
+Name two 2+1/2- regions in India where they are commonly found.
+1/2=3 Q14.
+How have the poor people suffered due to the depletion of forests in India?
+3 Q15.
 Give three characteristics of Primitive Subsistence Farming.
 3 Q16.
-What are the soil and climatic conditions that are required for growing 2+1/2+1/2 Wheat in India?
-Name two states which are the largest producers of =3 Wheat.
-Q17.
+What are the soil and climatic conditions that are required for $2+\frac{1}{2}$ growing Wheat in India?
+Name two states which are the largest producers of Wheat. /2 - 3 Q17.
 Compare overlapping and cross cutting differences.
 Give an example of each.
-3 Q18.
-Do you think India is a secular country?
-Give three arguments in support 3 of your answer.
+3

-Q19.
-How does the outcome of politics of social division depend on how people 3 perceive their identities?
+Q16. support of your answer.
+3 O19.
+How does the outcome of politics of social division depend on how 3 Q 2 3 . people perceive their identities?
 Explain with an example.
-Q20.
-A small farmer living in an Indian village, will have certain developmental 3 goals.
+O20.
+A small farmer living in an Indian village, will have certain 3 C developmental goals.
 List three such developmental goals.
 Q21.
 With the help of an example, explain 'Intermediate goods' and 'Final 3 goods'.
 Q22.
 Why is the tertiary sector becoming so important in India?
 3 Q23.
-"The koshtis, like the weavers of the finer kinds of cloth in other parts of 5 India have fallen upon evil times.
-They are unable to compete with the showy goods which Manchester sends in profusion" In the light of the extract given to you explain why the weavers fell upon evil times in the course of the 19 th century.
+"The koshtis, like the weavers of the finer kinds of cloth in other 5 1 parts of India have fallen upon evil times.
+They are unable to 1 compete with the showy goods which Manchester sends in 1 profusion" 1, 1/1/5 \ In the light of the extract given to you explain why the weavers fell upon evil times in the course of the 19th century.
 Q24.
 Where and when did the novel first take root?
-Who formed the new 2+1+2 readership?
-How did a growing readership change the way novels were =5 written?
+Who formed the new 2+1+ readership?
+How did a growing readership change the way novels 2=5 were written?
 Q25.
-In what ways was the novel useful for both the colonizers as well as the 5 nationalists?
+In what ways was the novel useful for both the colonizers as well as 5 the nationalists?
 Q26.
 What are Dams?
-Why are dams referred to as Multipurpose projects?
-Give 1+1+3= Q20. three reasons to explain how dams can create conflicts between people.
-5 Q27.
-Why do women in India still lag behind men despite some improvement 5 Q27. since independence?
-3 Q28.
-The Constitution was amended in 1992 to make the third tier of democracy 1+4=5 Q20. more powerful and effective.
-Discuss the changes made in the 1.1 0 Constitution.
-O20 1+2+2 Q29.
+Why are dams referred to as Multipurpose 1+1+3 projects?
+Give three reasons to explain how dams can create =5 conflicts between people.
+Q27.
+Why do women in India still lag behind men despite some 5 improvement since independence?
+Q28.
+The Constitution was amended in 1992 to make the third tier of 1+4= 5 democracy more powerful and effective.
+Discuss the changes made J in the Constitution.
+Q29.
 What is Unorganised sector?
 Give two characteristics of this sector.
-Give =5 two examples each from rural and urban areas of people working in the unorganized sector.
+1+2+ 2=5 Give two examples each from rural and urban areas of people 2 =5 working in the unorganized sector